cloudinary-devs/TQ-Extension-Cloudinary-Video/levels/cloudinary_video/objectives/m2_o1_uploading/description.md

 3. Upload the **Succulent - 14467.mp4** file to your Media Library.

-Copy the URL to your freshly-uploaded succulent file and paste it into the field to the right and click on _HACK_.
+Copy the URL to your freshly-uploaded succulent file and paste it into the field to the right.
+Then, click on _HACK_.